SenseRoboticsLab/estimating-fog-parameters/README.md

 We also used it to generate the defogged images in the top four rows of Fig. 14 of the paper with known corresponding atmospheric light that is shown in Fig. 13.

 # Citation
-Please consider citing our work if you find our work useful for your researach.
+Please consider citing our work if you find it useful for your researach.
 ```bib
 @article{ding2025estimating,
   author={Ding, Yining and Mota, João F. C. and Wallace, Andrew M. and Wang, Sen},